Former Inter coach Gigi Simoni dies aged 81

 He suffered a stroke last June from which he never fully recovered and was taken to hospital when his health began to deteriorate shortly before his death, newspaper La Gazzetta dello Sport reported.

-Simoni coached clubs including Lazio, Napoli, Torino, Brescia and Cremonese, but arguably his finest hour came with Inter when the Nerazzurri thumped Lazio 3-0 at the Parc des Princes on May 6, 1998, to secure the European trophy.
+Simoni coached clubs including Lazio, Napoli, Torino, Brescia and Cremonese, but arguably his finest hour came with Inter when the Nerazzurri thumped Lazio 3-0 at Parc des Princes on 6 May, 1998, to secure the European trophy.

-Inter issued a statement on Friday, which read: "Today, 22 May, he left us.
+Inter issued a statement on Saturday (AEST), which read: "Today, 22 May, he left us.
 Not just any date, the most Inter-related date of all.

 "We remember Gigi Simoni and will miss everything about him.
 First and foremost, his gentlemanly way of being.
 His way of living, both in life and football, was never over the top.
 His football reflected that: it was humble, functional and capable of making the most of what he had on offer."

-Goals from Ivan Zamorano, Javier Zanetti and Ronaldo gave Inter their third UEFA Cup success of the 1990s.
+Goals from Ivan Zamorano, Javier Zanetti and Ronaldo gave Inter its third UEFA Cup success of the 1990s.

 It came in Ronaldo's first season at the club after his move from Barcelona, before the Brazilian would encounter the injuries that blighted his San Siro stay.

-Simoni's Inter almost won the Serie A title that season too, eventually finishing in second place, five points behind champions Juventus.
+Simoni's Inter almost won the Serie A title that season too, eventually finishing in second place, five points behind champion Juventus.

-The experienced coach was awarded the Panchina d'Oro - Golden Bench - for his achievements in that 1997-98 campaign, but lost his job before Christmas in the following season.
+The experienced coach was awarded the Panchina d'Oro — Golden Bench — for his achievements in that 1997-1998 campaign, but lost his job before Christmas in the next season.

 Lazio and Napoli were among the clubs that offered condolences to Simoni's family, on the news of his death.